gnarzilla/proxy.deadlight/README.md

 ### Roadmap
 #### v1.0 (Current):

-+ **Stateless Protocol Bridge:** Complete integration with blog.deadlight via HTTP API endpoints.
 + **API-First:** Full REST API for real-time status and management.
-+ **Email Federation:** Working email-based social media federation.
 + **Tailscale Mesh Deployment:** Simplified private access to remote servers leveraging Tailscale's network.
 + **Plugin Ecosystem:** API for creating and sharing ad-blocking, analytics, and other plugins.
 + **Local Web Interface:** A minimalist web server within the proxy for easy, direct configuration and debugging.

 #### Next Steps
-- **Complete WebSocket Frame Relay:** The MITM handshake is implemented.
-The next step is to build out the `g_poll()`-based relay loop in `websocket_frame_relay_loop` to handle the bidirectional, frame-by-frame forwarding of data.
 - **Enhance FTP Handler:** Add support for `PORT` (active) mode to complement the existing `PASV` implementation.
 Improve data channel error reporting back to the control channel.
 - **Refine Protocol Detection:** The detection system is functional, but could be enhanced with a more explicit priority system to prevent conflicts (e.g., the initial HTTP vs. WebSocket issue).
-- **Expand Unit Testing:** With a stable and clean codebase, now is a great time to begin adding unit tests for core utility functions and protocol parsers.

-- **Mobile & Desktop Clients:** Publish an API specification to enable the development of native clients.
+- **Mobile & Desktop Clients:** Publish an API specification for the development of native clients.

 ---